 Breastfeeding has short- and long-term health benefits for both mother and child.
 It is estimated that if all UK infants were exclusively breastfed, the number hospitalised with diarrhoea would be halved, and the number hospitalised with a respiratory infection would drop by a quarter.
 Mothers who do not breastfeed have an increased risk of breast and ovarian cancers and may find it harder to return to their pre-pregnancy weight.

-Breastfeeding has short and long term health benefits for both mother and child NICE, 2008.
-Breast milk is the best source of nutrients for infants, and the current UK policy is to promote exclusive breastfeeding for the first six months (26 weeks) of an infant's life.
-Mothers who choose to breastfeed should receive adequate support to enable them to continue breastfeeding for as long as they wish.
+The Royal College of Paediatrics and Child Health supports the practice of breastfeeding and encourages exclusive breastfeeding (feeding only breast milk) for the first six months of an infant's life.
+Mothers who choose to breastfeed should receive support to enable them to continue breastfeeding for as long as they wish.

-The proportion of new mothers initiating breastfeeding (within the first 48 hours of birth) increased over time from 66% in 2005/06 to 74% in 2010/11, where it has remained stable.
-In 2016/17, there was a slight increase to 75% of new mothers initiating breastfeeding.
+The proportion of new mothers initiating breastfeeding (within the first 48 hours of birth) increased from 66% in 2005/06 to 74% in 2010/11, remaining stable until 2016/17.

 About this data

-The mother is defined as having initiated breastfeeding if, within the first 48 hours of birth, either she puts the baby to the breast or the baby is given any of the mothers breast milk.
+- The mother is defined as having initiated breastfeeding if, within the first 48 hours of birth, either she puts the baby to the breast, or the baby is given any of the mother’s breast milk.